pcafrica/hpc_for_data_science_2023-2024/practical/01/01-package.md

 2. **Commit and push your changes**:
    - Add your changes using `git add .`
    - Commit the changes with `git commit -m "Initial commit"`
-   - Link your local repository to GitHub with `git remote add origin [Your-Repository-URL]`.
+   - Link your local repository to GitHub with `git remote add origin [your-repository-url]`.
-   - Push your commits with `git push -u origin master`.
+   - Push your commits with `git push -u origin main`.

 ---